jvanasco/imagehelper/README.md

 * `log_upload`( `self`, `bucket_name`=None, `key`=None , `file_size`=None , `file_md5`=None )
 * `log_delete`( `self`, `bucket_name`=None, `key`=None )

 Every successful 'action' is sent to the logger.
-A valid transaction to upload 5 sizes will have 5 calls to `log_upload`, an invalid transaction will have a `log_delete` call for every `log_upload`.
+A valid transaction to upload 5 sizes will have 5 calls to `log_upload`, an invalid transaction will have a `log_delete` call for every successful upload.

 This was designed for a variety of use cases: